wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

     `(WeVoteServerPy3.7) admins-iMac:WeVoteServer admin$ brew cask install pgadmin4`

-    The latest pgAdmin4 has a webapp architecture, where the app you start from the Application folder is a single purpose web server, and the UI for the app appears in Chrome as a local website.
+    The latest pgAdmin4 has a webapp architecture, where the app you start from the Application folder is actually a single purpose web server, and the UI for the app appears in Chrome as a local website.

-1. Use Spotlight to find and launch the pgAdmin4 app and within Chrome on the the pgAdmin4 web page, Right-click on "Servers" and choose "Create > Server"
+1. Use Spotlight to find and launch the pgAdmin4 app and the pgAdmin4 webapp will display in a new tab within Chrome.
+On that new tab, Right-click on "Servers" and choose "Create > Server"

     ![ScreenShot](images/CreateServerInPgAdmin.png)

-2. On the first tab, add in the Name field: WeVoteServer
+2. On the first tab of the "Create - Server" dialog, add into the Name field: WeVoteServer

     ![ScreenShot](images/CreateServerDialog.png)